-At 24 West, we feed our cattle nothing but grass and grass hay/alfalfa mix.
-They graze in the Owyhee Mountains, then move to our pastures in Star and eat hay that was grown on our ranch.
+They graze in the Dry Creek Valley, then move to our pastures in Donnelly and eat hay that was grown on our ranch.
 Grass-fed ranching practices are not only sustainable and humane, but they produce a leaner, healthier cut of beef.

-- Humane practices Our cattle are never confined to a feed lot or exposed to dangerous and unnatural conditions.
-They live a natural life on the grassland of the Owyhee Mountains and in our open pastures in Star.
-We are certified by Global Animal Partnership (GAP Certified) as a Step 4 Ranch, based on our commitment to our animal’s welfare and living conditions.
-You can learn more about their requirements here.
+Our cattle are never confined to a feed lot or exposed to dangerous and unnatural conditions.
+They live a natural life on the grassland in the Dry Creek Valley and in our open pastures in Donnelly.
+We have been certified by Global Animal Partnership (GAP Certified) as a Step 4 Ranch, based on our commitment to our animal’s welfare and living conditions.